quantum-compiler/quartz/README.md

 - `cost_upper_bound`: Maximum circuit cost to be searched during optimization.
 - `timeout`: Timeout for optimization in seconds.
 - `store_all_steps_file_prefix`: Experimental, to store all optimization steps in files.
-Default is to not store.
+The default is not to store.

 Usage example: